xeokit/sdk/README.md

 ### Example 2

-Let's go a little deeper and build some content directly within a [WebViewer](https://xeokit.github.io/xeokit-webviewer/docs/classes/WebViewer.html) using its JavaScript API.
+Let's go a little deeper and build some content directly within a [Viewer](https://xeokit.github.io/xeokit-viewer/docs/classes/Viewer.html) using its JavaScript API.

-In our second example, we'll create a WebViewer with two [Views](https://xeokit.github.io/xeokit-webviewer/docs/classes/View.html) like before, but this time we'll create our model metadata and geometry programmatically, using builder methods within the API.
+In our second example, we'll create a Viewer with two [Views](https://xeokit.github.io/xeokit-viewer/docs/classes/View.html) like before, but this time we'll create our model metadata and geometry programmatically, using builder methods within the API.

 ![](http://xeokit.io/img/docs/sceneGraph.png)